alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 When applying this framework outside AI Foundations, identify the relevant authored source-line first.

-Then evaluate whether the observed item preserves, detaches, absorbs, cites, imitates, or invokes aggregate language against that source-line.
+Then evaluate whether the observed item preserves, detaches, obscures, cites, imitates, counterfeits, or invokes aggregate language against that source-line.

 The AI Foundations source-line remains: